Altaf-10/Hive-Mind/README.md

 ### Chapter 1
-This is the First Chapter of the **Hive Mind**.In this level we need to Retreive a Messsage hidden in a Maze.Inorder to do so we need to find an Exit path to escape.
+This is the First Chapter of the **Hive Mind**.In this level we need to Retreive a Messsage hidden in a **Maze**.Inorder to do so we need to find an Exit path to escape.

 ![Chapter 1](https://user-images.githubusercontent.com/112609866/232888035-08e3b62b-66aa-4d64-973d-75248aa73c97.png)